 NES modded with the 'NESRGB' chip providing beautifully clean pixels!

 My original 'High Definition Graphics' model Genesis turned out to also need modding.
 This was because ugly jail bars were appearing on the blue signal of the RGB output.
 This is a rare-but-documented condition on the Internet, and indeed many modders have never heard of this particular issue and will no doubt try to tell you it's due to poor quality SCART or JP-21 cables.
-While that's true in a lot of circumstances, the blue jail bar inteference can ONLY be corrected internally.
+While that's true in a lot of circumstances, the blue channel jail bar inteference of these early North American Genesis consoles can ONLY be corrected internally.